research-scife/secret-share/README.md

 For example : if we provide :

-username : `cliXXXXXX`
+username : `userXXXXXX`
-key : `AKIAZRWLTNXXXXXXXXX`
+key : `AKIXXXXXXXXXXXXXXXXXXXXXX`
-secret : `4tA/B5uKNdKXXXXXXXXXXXXXXXXX`
+secret : `4tXXXXXXXXXNdKXXXXXXXXXXXXXXXXX`

 Then in your `~/.aws/credentials` file, add the following line at the end :
 ```

-[cliXXXXXX]
+[userXXXXXX]
-aws_access_key_id = AKIAZRWLTNXXXXXXXXX
+aws_access_key_id = AKIXXXXXXXXXXXXXXXXXXXXXX
-aws_secret_access_key = 4tA/B5uKNdKXXXXXXXXXXXXXXXXX
+aws_secret_access_key = 4tXXXXXXXXXNdKXXXXXXXXXXXXXXXXX

 ```

-Make sure the name `cliXXXXXX` is unique in your system.
+Make sure the name `userXXXXXX` is unique in your system.
 If you already have such a name in your system, please let us know, we will provide a different name.

 Then activate the profile by running :
 ```
-export AWS_PROFILE=cliXXXXXX
+export AWS_PROFILE=userXXXXXX
 ```

 # Configuring the KMS key

 We will also share an KMS key id.
-If the key id is `fb4115fd-0ab7-XXXXXXXXXXXXXXXXXXXXXXXXX` then run
+If the key id is `YYYYYYYY-0ab7-XXXXXXXXXXXXXXXXXXXXXXXXX` then run

 ```
-export cmk=fb4115fd-0ab7-XXXXXXXXXXXXXXXXXXXXXXXXX
+export cmk=YYYYYYYY-0ab7-XXXXXXXXXXXXXXXXXXXXXXXXX
 ```

 # Encrypt a sample file